AdamSobieski/Argumentation/README.md

 1. a well-defined hierarchical structure for message parts would simplify algorithmic processing,
 2. the capability to provide one or more message attachments, e.g., documents, images, audio, video, and data,
-3. the capability to provide content alternatives, enabling [content negotiation](https://en.wikipedia.org/wiki/Content_negotiation),
+3. the capability to provide content alternatives, enabling [content negotiation](https://en.wikipedia.org/wiki/Content_negotiation), [internationalization and localization](https://en.wikipedia.org/wiki/Internationalization_and_localization),
 4. interoperability with URL schemes like [RFC 2392](https://datatracker.ietf.org/doc/rfc2392/),
 5. the capability to provide complex data involving multiple related parts in multiple formats,
 6. useful formats for communication channels and scenarios beyond agentic chat, e.g., agentic forums,